- Park Slope

 Named for Charles Carroll, one of colonial America’s wealthiest men and the only Roman Catholic signer of the Declaration of Independence, Carroll Gardens has a rich cultural heritage.
 Over the years, Carroll Gardens has attracted many Irish, Italian, and most recently French immigrants, all of whom have left their mark on the neighborhood, influencing its character with their culture and traditions.
 This is reflected in the many mom-and-pop businesses and artisanal shops you’ll find in this tight-knit community.

-Brooklyn Heights (originally known as Brooklyn Village) is a cozy, residential neighborhood known for its rich history, picturesque cobblestone streets, and stunning architecture.
+Brooklyn Heights is also one of the nicest neighborhoods in Brooklyn.
+This a cozy, residential neighborhood is known for its rich history, picturesque cobblestone streets, and stunning architecture.
 Located directly across from Manhattan, on the banks of the East River, this scenic Brooklyn neighborhood offers residents a convenient commute into the city and jaw-dropping views of New York City’s skyline and the Brooklyn Bridge.
 The neighborhood is also home to Brooklyn Bridge Park, with its lively waterfront Promenade, as well as a great collection of trendy shops, chic cafes, and excellent restaurants.

 The neighborhood is often referred to as the epitome of “Brownstone Brooklyn” by locals.
 The area’s streets are lined with iconic rowhouses, many of which predate the civil war, helping lead to the city’s creation of the Brooklyn Heights Historic District in 1965, the first such district in New York City, to ensure the preservation and protection of the area from unwanted development.